jlopex/geo2zip/README.md

 print(f"The closest ZIP code to ({latitude}, {longitude}) is {closest_zip}")
 ```

 ### Data

-The dataset used for ZIP codes and their coordinates is extracted from the 2023 US Gazetteer Files (https://www2.census.gov/geo/docs/maps-data/data/gazetteer/2023_Gazetteer/2023_Gaz_zcta_national.zip).
+The dataset used for ZIP codes and their coordinates is extracted from the [2023 US Gazetteer Files](https://www2.census.gov/geo/docs/maps-data/data/gazetteer/2023_Gazetteer/2023_Gaz_zcta_national.zip).
 The CSV file is included in the package at geo_zip/data/geo_zip.csv.

 ### Testing

 Simple and stupid Tests are written using pytest.
 To run the tests, execute the following command: